gmcmanus/anki-roam-import/README.md

 ## Indicating the source of the note

-If you put a Roam block (bullet) that begins with 'Source:' (case insensitive) near the block of the Roam cloze note, then it will be recorded as the source of the note.
+If you put a Roam block (bullet point) that begins with 'Source:' (case insensitive) near the block of the Roam cloze note, then it will be recorded as the source of the note.
 The add-on looks for sources in these locations:
 * Immediate children of the note block.